So You Think You're An Ethical Solicitor?

 The new SRA Standards & Regulations in Action

-DUE FEBRUARY 2020!
-Second edition updated to account for the new SRA regime and with a new chapter on the ethics of lawtech.
-Pre-order and get the digital edition worth £30 FREE!**
+Second edition updated to account for the new SRA regime and with a new chapter on the ethics of lawtech plus the text of the new regulations.

 "@avoidgravity Just finished reading your book "How to be an Ethical Solicitor".
 Just got the course to do.
 Great read - thought provoking."

 - Read the reviews

 The Solicitors Regulation Authority has made ethical practice a cornerstone of its new Standards and Regulations that come into operation on 25th November 2019.

 The new light touch regime requires that solicitors take on much greater responsibility for their own actions, acting ethically at all times.
 Those who fall short of the high professional standards expected, both when acting in a professional capacity and in personal daily life, run the risk of both adverse publicity and regulatory censure.